Let's revisit some of the natural and effective finishes we have used for centuries before the days of chemical finishes.

 2. VOC-Free Paint?

-Colourhouse is another zero-VOC paint that contains a mildewcide.
+Colourhouse and ECOS are other zero-VOC paints that contains a mildewcide.

 Here are my top three latex paints in no particular order:

 Mythic Paint - The paints and primers are zero-VOC.
 It looks like they are going out of business though you still might find this in stores.
-I will update as it unfolds.
+They have sold the formula to a new company so I will update as this unfolds (2016).

 ECOs is another top brand of mine.
 I have been impressed by their wood sealer though I have not tested their paints.
-They are also the only company I know to make a zero-VOC sealer that can soack up toxins from regular paint and from drywall.
 Their primer and paints are zero-VOC but do contain mildewcides.

 Good Natural, Non-Acrylic, Options: